Gianluca-Sasanelli/MyGpt/README.md

 If should desire: see he here thoughts, as let
 most she the shame; here's it have paid too.
 He give
 a it poison, by the trull; I do none worse it
-notious noty, done to half dissolUes, hath
+notious noty, done to half dissolves, hath
 varvetulla bean you ever by an a man's loss a
 as burnm, that use if my remlioned see so.*